quantumgizmos/ldpc/README.md

 ## ToDos

-`LDPC2` is still a work in progress.
+`ldpc` is still a work in progress.
 Things that still need to be done:
 - More decoders could be implemented (eg. small set-flip, https://arxiv.org/abs/1810.03681).
 - The LU decomposition routine needs to optimised (it is still slower than the `mod2sparse` version) (getting there...)
 - Functions need to be properly documented.